 Anyone looking for a standard general-purpose lens with capable macro performance

-With an effective focal length of 60mm, the LUMIX G 30mm f/2.8 makes for a useful standard lens.
-A nifty-fifty-plus, if you will.
-So it is, in a sense, a bonus that it is a capable macro lens too.
+With an effective focal length of 60mm, the LUMIX G 30mm f/2.8 is a useful standard lens.
+It’s similar to a nifty-fifty.
+In that sense, it’s a bonus that it’s also a capable macro lens.

 Some users will appreciate the extra width you get compared with the Olympus above.
 And the additional depth of field can be a bonus as well.

 The lens is very compact.
 It is barely 2.75 inches long (5.8 cm).
-This makes it ideal for a go-to everyday lens with a Micro Four Thirds camera.
+This makes it ideal for an everyday go-to lens with a Micro Four Thirds camera.

 Getting close to your subject can sometimes cause problems with lighting.
 But this lens at least offers you that chance.

-The less-than-four-inches (10 cm) nearest focus point is exceptional.
+The 3.9-inch (10 cm) minimum focus distance is exceptional.
 Images are sharp and clear, and autofocus is swift and accurate.

-And all of this despite an impressively-affordable price for the Panasonic LUMIX G 30mm f/2.8.
-It’s definitely a macro lens to take a closer look at (if you see what I mean).
+All of these features on the Panasonic LUMIX G 30mm f/2.8 come at an impressively affordable price.
+It’s definitely a macro lens to take a closer look at.

 Brand